Biles: FBI turned 'blind eye' to reports of gymnasts' abuse

 “We have a job to do and we know it,” Durbin said.

-Republican Sen. John Cornyn of Texas said Congress must “demand real change, and real accountability, and we will not be satisfied by platitudes and vague promises about improved performance.”
+Republican Sen. John Cornyn of Texas said Congress must “demand real change, and real accountability, and we will not be satisfied by platitudes and vague promises about improved performance" from federal law enforcement.
 Sen. Jerry Moran, R-Kansas, called Nassar a “monster” and wondered how many other abusers have escaped justice, considering that even world-class athletes were ignored in this case.

-FBI Director Christopher Wray and Justice Department Inspector General Michael Horowitz, who conducted the July report, will testify in a second panel after the gymnasts.

-Horowitz’s probe was spurred by allegations that the FBI failed to promptly address complaints made in 2015 against Nassar.
+The internal probe by Justice Department Inspector General Michael Horowitz, who testified alongside Wray, was spurred by allegations that the FBI failed to promptly address complaints made in 2015 against Nassar.
 USA Gymnastics had conducted its own internal investigation and the organization’s then-president, Stephen Penny, reported the allegations to the FBI’s field office in Indianapolis.
 But it was months before the bureau opened a formal investigation.

-The inspector general’s office found that “despite the extraordinarily serious nature” of the claims against Nassar, FBI officials in Indianapolis did not respond with the “utmost seriousness and urgency that the allegations deserved and required.”

-When they did respond, the report said, FBI officials made “numerous and fundamental errors” and violated bureau policies.
-Among the missteps was a failure to conduct any investigative activity until more than a month after a meeting with USA Gymnastics.

 The report also detailed that while the FBI was investigating the Nassar allegations, the head of the FBI’s field office in Indianapolis, W. Jay Abbott, was talking to Penny about getting a job with the Olympic Committee.
 He applied for the job but didn’t get it and later retired from the FBI, the report said.